sej2020/Manipulating-Web-Agents/README.md

 Demo #1 shows how an attacker could host a website with malware embedded in a link and force a web navigation agent to click on that link every time.
 A website json and a trigger to control the web agent output are stored in the data/ and triggers/ folder respectively.

 #### Control
 Running `python -m src.attack.actions.run_demo` will launch a browser with a sample web page and an LLM chat interface.
 The LLM chat will ask you to provide a goal for the web navigation agent.
-Write a task like "Navigate to the contact page" in the window.
+Write a task like "Search for a flight to Chicago" in the window.
 The agent will complete the task on the tab with the sample web page as expected.

 #### Attack
-Run `python -m src.attack.actions.run_demo --trigger_json zzz_travel_ad_trigger` to attack the web navigation agent on this task.
+Run `python -m src.attack.actions.run_demo --trigger_json triggers/zzz_travel_ad_demo_1_trigger_uni_secondary.json` to attack the web navigation agent on this task.
 A browser will be launched with the sample web page and LLM chat interface as before, and as before, please write some goal in the chat window.
-The process will be identical as in the control, with the only difference being that the trigger from the zzz_travel_ad_trigger.json file will be inserted into a hidden link on the website.
-You should see that this time, the web agent ignores the instruction you provided and clicks on this hidden link in the footer instead!
+The process will be identical as in the control, with the only difference being that the trigger from the zzz_travel_ad_demo_1_trigger_uni_secondary.json file will be inserted into a hidden link on the website.
+You should see that this time, the web agent ignores the instruction you provided and clicks on the advertisement in the footer!

-... more demos to come!

 ### Optimizing your own adversarial trigger

 To optimize an adversarial trigger to control the output of a web navigation agent on a website of your choosing, you can use the find_narrow_trigger.py file.
 Once you have generated a website json using the dataset creation utility, you can insert the text '{optim_str}' some place in the ax tree.
 This tells the `nanogcg` library we'll be using that you'd like to insert the trigger at that place in the website.

 1. Run `pip install nanogcg`
-2. Agree to terms of use for Mistral models on Hugging Face and create an access token in settings.
+2. Agree to terms of use for Llama/Mistral models on Hugging Face and create an access token in settings.
 3. Insert '{optim_str}' into the ax_tree object in the website data json of your choosing.
 4. Run `python -m src.attack.actions.find_narrow_trigger`.
 The options and flags for this command line utility are as follows:
     ```
-    -h, --help          Show this help message and exit
+  -h, --help            show this help message and exit
-    --json_name JSON_NAME
-                        Name of the JSON file in the data directory to find a trigger for.
+  --json JSON           File and path for the JSON file to find a trigger for.
-    --model {mistral-7B,mistral-24B}
-                        The model to use for generation.
   --target TARGET       The desired output when triggered.
   --device DEVICE       Device to run the model on.
+  --trigger_length TRIGGER_LENGTH
+  --include_target, --no-include_target
+  --loss_fn {cw,mm,ce}
+  --search_width SEARCH_WIDTH
+  --top_k TOP_K
+  --model {mistral-7B,mistral-24B,llama2,llama3}
+                        The model to use for generation.
   --dtype DTYPE         Data type to use for the model.
     ```
 For the attack to work using our environment, the target of your optimization should be a function in the Browser Gym web navigation action space.
 Refer to the [action_space.txt](https://github.com/sej2020/LLM-Honeypots/blob/main/src/attack/utils/action_space.txt) file.